pypeit/PypeIt/doc/wave_calib.rst

 Alternatively, you can add your solution to the PypeIt database.
-If your solution is good enough (rms < 0.1 pixels), then pypeit_identify will automatically prompt you after you quit the GUI to see if you'd like to add your solution to the PypeIt database.
+If your solution is good enough (rms < 0.1 pixels), then `pypeit_identify`_ will automatically prompt you after you quit the GUI to see if you'd like to add your solution to the PypeIt database.

 If so, you will need to move the output file into the master directory, which will be similar to the following
 directory:

 ``/directory/to/PypeIt/pypeit/data/arc_lines/reid_arxiv/name_of_your_solution.fits``

 Once your solution is in the database, run PypeIt in the standard :ref:`wvcalib-fulltemplate` mode.

-We also recommend that you send your solution to the PypeIt development team, so that others can benefit from your wavelength calibration solution.
+We also recommend that you send your solution to the PypeIt development (e.g. post it on GitHub) team, so that others can benefit from your wavelength calibration solution.

 Common Failure Modes